samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/attention/2025-03-14-attention-overview.md

 Synthetic data bootstrapping — when paired with rigorous filtering and fairness auditing — offers a scalable, efficient, and ethically sound way to enhance LLM training pipelines.

-Would you like me to prototype a sample synthetic data augmentation script (say using GPT-2 or T5) or a fairness bias test framework as well?
-I’d be happy to.

 ## The main idea of attention
 The evolution of NLP has been as follows -